loisatriplett/2back-2019/README.md

 # 2back-2019

-This is a 2-back program created in summer 2019.
+This is a 2-back program created in fall 2019.

 It has been edited from its original form to remove study-specific details.